 Community Colleges of Spokane (CCS) operates on a quarter system: summer, fall, winter and spring.

-Academic calendars are posted at www.ccs.spokane.edu.
+Academic calendars are available online at http://catalog.spokane.edu/AcademicCalendars.aspx.

 ACADEMIC STANDARDS POLICY

 Community Colleges of Spokane's Academic Standards Policy is intended to support a successful learning experience for all students.
 Students enrolled in degree or certificate programs are expected to demonstrate satisfactory academic progress as defined by the following general policy requirements: